-The article Discrete risk management processes within an enterprise said that usual ways of defining a discrete risk management process are
+The article Centralised or de-centralised risk management in your enterprise? said that usual ways of defining a discrete risk management process are

 - to assess and manage risk for a particular area of activity (possibly the total activity of the enterprise), or

 - to assess and manage risk in an enterprise, or perhaps a community, relating to a specific type of risk theme.

 This article lists examples of each way to scope a risk management process.

 Clusters of enterprise activity attracting a discrete risk management process commonly include:

 - A work unit within the organisation.
 Work units can be nested within larger units, representing the management hierarchy.
 If the organisation contains teams with departments within branches within divisions, there can be team, departmental, branch, and divisional risk management processes with boundaries between them.

 - A project, programme, or portfolio.
 This vocabulary comes from PRINCE2.
 A programme is a group of related projects, while a portfolio is the whole collection of programmes and projects taking place within an enterprise.
 I don’t like this spelling of ‘programme’, but it comes from the PRINCE2 source, and the Francophile spelling will alert both of us that the p-word is being used in that special sense.
 Launch of a new product or expansion into a new market can be risk-managed like a project or programme.

 - A specific proposed change or initiative, such as an enterprise acquisition, implementation of new ICT, or change to a regulation (from the regulator’s point of view).
 For risk management purposes, a proposed change or initiative can be treated as a project to which resources have not yet been committed.